State Correctional Institution – Rockview: Execution chamber

 Since June 1997, the state execution chamber has been located in a two-story former field hospital located on the prison grounds outside of the perimeter of the main Rockview SCI facility.
 The hospital was renovated into a maximum security building that houses the execution chamber and a holding area for death row inmates.
 This allows officials to prepare for and implement an execution without disrupting the operations of the main Rockview facility.
 In addition, witnesses do not have to enter the main facility to view an execution.
 The renovated building gained three cells with cell furniture, floor covering, telephones, an electronic monitoring system, and locking mechanisms.
 Materials transferred from the previous location include the bullet-proof glass room divider, the tables, and the chairs.
 The first floor houses the death chamber, while the second floor contains offices for other prison-related operations.
 It is nicknamed the "Death House".

-Only three people, all of whom waived their appeals, have been executed in Pennsylvania since the resumption of capital punishment in 1976.
-All three executions took place at Rockview.
+Only three people have been executed in Pennsylvania since the resumption of capital punishment in 1976.
+All three prisoners waived their right to appeal, and all executions took place at Rockview.
 The first was Keith Zettlemoyer in May 1995, followed by Leon Moser in August 1995, and then Gary M. Heidnik in July 1999.